garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 ## Song selection & Gameplay

 On the song selection screen {TODO verify screen name?}, you can use all four arrow buttons to navigate the song list.
 Hold left or right to scan through the complete list of songs, or hold up or down to scroll through each row of 3 songs faster.
 You can also press and hold up and down to leave a song folder immediately, or press and hold left and right to choose another sort mode.

-> Need help choosing a song?
+Need help choosing a song?
 Check out our guide on [article:deciding what to play] for some useful advice.

 When you find a song you like, press the green button to play it; be aware that there's no backing out once you've chosen a song!
 If you *hold* the green button, it'll take you to the [glossary:Option] menu where you can set your speed and more.
 (If you just want to set your options *without* choosing a song, press the "9" key on the number pad before using the green button).
 Select your preferred difficulty using the up/down buttons; a lower number ([glossary:level]) indicates an easier chart.
 If you're ready to play, press the green button again (without holding it down) to confirm.
 If you're playing with another player, they'll need to confirm too before the song starts.

+> #### Tip
 > Once you're comfortable with the game, it becomes crucial to **update your speed option** before every song.
 Check out our guide on [article:setting your speed] for more details.

 Get ready to dance now!
 You'll have a moment before the first arrow appears on the screen to adjust your footing.
 If you need help understanding the scrolling arrows, check out our article on [article:basic gameplay] for an in-depth explanation.